C2Deep/shortcut/README.md

 shortcut program is to manage the shortcuts like list, add, edit and remove.

-shortcut-monitor program monitor the keyboard to detect the keys combination and execute the associated task.
+shortcut-monitor program monitor the keyboard to detect the keys combination up to 10 keys at once (8 keys combination is the maximum on my machine) and execute the associated task.

 Both program MUST run with sudo privileges